AEE Certification Renewal Process

 - AEE does not pre-approve training providers nor do we have the ability to keep track of credits you have earned during a renewal period.
 Please only submit your training credits at the time of renewal.
 A guideline to acceptable training can be found at http://www.aeecenter.org/i4a/pages/index.cfm?pageid=3771

 - If your training certificate does not specially state CEU or PDH it will be considered a "contact hour."
+Any contact hours must be educational training directly related to your certification and you must be able to verify your attendance.
+Sales meetings and non-educational meetings do not qualify.
 Please use the chart above (under "Equivalencies") to calculate your training credits.

 CEH, CEU, LEU, LS, LU, SD, CE, CPE, PDH = measurements for hours of training.
 Each hour of training = 0.2 credits.